ioantsaf/web-recorder-server/web-recorder-backend/README.md

 ```
 The WEB_RECORDER_CONNECTION_STRING links the database with the backend.
 For example `... -e WEB_RECORDER_CONNECTION_STRING=mongodb://<your-mongo-container-name>/web-recorder ...`

 It is recommended to run your backend's image on port 4000 in order to connect directly with Web Recorder's frontend without any modification.
+It is recommended to run your backend's image on port 4000 in order to connect directly with Web Recorder's frontend without any modification.